julien-arino/3MC-course-epidemiological-modelling/README.md

-# CIMPA SA Mathematical Epidemiology 2022
+# 3MC Course on Epidemiological Modelling
-You will find here material for the CIMPA School on Mathematical Epidemiology that is to be held in South Africa in April 2022.
+You will find here material for the [3MC Course on Epidemiological Modelling](http://natural-sciences.nwu.ac.za/paa/3MC-Course-EM) that is to be held in South Africa in April 2022.
 Most of the material is arranged in 4 main subdirectories.

 - `CODE` contains the `R` code that will be used during the School as well as some additional code that might prove useful.
 - `DATA` contains a few datasets that will be used.
 These datasets will also be available online directly, but for the convenience of participants, they are collected here.